-Mock Trial gives law students real trial experience at a competitive level.
-Team members enroll in a trial advocacy class in the fall, and participate in national competitions in the spring.
+Mock Trial team members at UW Law School enroll in a trial advocacy class in the fall, and participate in national competitions in the spring.
 For students interested in litigation, Mock Trial is an invaluable experience to develop skills that other courses cannot provide.

 Practice trial advocacy